altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 ~Muffled.~
 ~It came from a supply closet on the left, close to the hallway.~ *She approached.*
-"R::Okay - so he's warning you not to get closer...
+'R::Okay - so he is warning you not to get closer...
 I just want to point this out when things go horribly wrong.
-This is your own decision."
+This is your own decision.'
 ~She tried opening the supply closet.~
-~It was held fast.~
+~It was held fast~
-"R::Don't open it, don't look at me!"
+"SM::Don't open it, don't look at me!"
 ~The voice was frantic, terrified.~
 "M::What happened here?"
 ~There was a pause.~